develprr/metamatic-blog/_posts/2023-10-22-automate-your-mongodb-queries-to-deserialize-complex-pydantic-models.markdown

   name: StrictStr
 ```
 Little by little, we begin to discover that the innocent object *EventAssignment* is actually
-a horrible Frankenstein monster piled up by smashing together rusty old metal limbs.
+a horrible Frankenstein monster piled up by smashing together rusty old metal limbs!

 No worries, with Pydantic we can still instantiate this whole structure of nested objects
-directly from just one nested JSON document!
+directly from just one nested JSON document:

 ```python
 my_event_assigment = EventAssignment(**{